My Name is Eric Barber and I have been a runner for 16 years now.

-My goal with steadyfoot.com is to share the knowledge that I have gained over the years in training, injury recovery, prevention, and products.
+My goal with steadyfoot.com is to share the knowledge I have accumulated over the years in training, injury recovery, prevention, and products.
 Since I have a big collection of running shoes, I decided to add a section to this blog where I review the shoes I wear.

-I hope you find the information I provide helpful and that you may enjoy running more having attained more knowledge about the sport we love!
+I hope you find the information I provide helpful and that you may enjoy running more having attained more knowledge about the sport we love most!